How to look for records of... Poverty and the Poor Laws

 • examinations – statements made to justices of the peace by people with doubtful settlements

-• quarter sessions records – if a person’s settlement was disputed between parishes
+• quarter sessions records – if a person’s place of settlement was disputed between parishes

 Useful books include: